Loch-Lock | Commonly Confused Words

 etymology

-• A loch is a Scottish term for a lake or a sea inlet, often found in place names in Scotland.
+• A loch is a Scottish term typically used for a lake or a sea-inlet, whereas lock usually refers to a mechanism for keeping something closed.

 © 2025 Lithium Lab Pte Ltd